 Monthly data on A&E, waiting list and delayed transfers of care

-- Performance against the four-hour wait target improved by 0.3% from May, reaching 90.7% last month.
-This matches the figure from the previous June.
+- Performance against the four-hour wait target at major A&Es improved by 0.4% from July, reaching 83.9% last month.
+This is 1.5% lower than the previous August.

 All data is from NHS England